 In 1901 Encausse was involved in a journalistic dispute over a series of articles he published in a Parisian newspaper, in which he denounced the presence of a Jewish conspiracy aimed at weakening the Franco-Russian alliance.
 He was accused of anti-Semitism and of being the author of the famous and controversial Protocol of the Elders of Zion.

 In 1908 Encausse met Theodor Reuss, a Franco-German Freemason occultist and founder of the Ordo Templi Orientis (OTO).
 Reuss promoted Encausse to the 10th degree of the OTO.

-At the outbreak of the First World War, Encausse enlisted in the army as a military hospital doctor in Paris.
-There he fell ill with tuberculosis and died in 1916 at the age of 51.
+At the First World War outbreak, Encausse enlisted in the army as a military hospital doctor in Paris.
+There, he fell ill with tuberculosis and died in 1916 at the age of 51.